Walter-Stroebel/Jllama/README.md

 This project defines the various POJO's that correspond with the Ollama API documentation.

 ## Client
-The client class provides some simple support for working with a model via the Ollama server.
+The client class provides support for working with a model via the Ollama server.
+This includes branching.

 ## Chat frame.
 A basic chat application is provided to chat with any model with some additional information.